What is a pinched nerve?

 Pinched nerve treatment

-You can also try ice or heat to help reduce pain.
-Ice, a cold pack, a warm cloth or a heating pad on a low setting can be placed on the affected area for 10 to 20 minutes at a time.
+• Apply ice and heat to the pinched nerve area —ice, a cold pack, a warm cloth or a heating pad on a low setting can be placed on the affected area for 10 to 20 minutes at a time.
 Be sure to put a thin cloth between an ice pack or heating pad and your skin.

-Avoid spending too long in one position; take short breaks to stretch, move around and change positions.
+• Avoid being in one position too long; take short breaks to stretch, move around and change positions.

 Research